rsonger/software-engineering-lab/_posts/2025-06-11-parametric_geometry.md

 Here, our function `lambda u, v: (u, v, 0)` takes values from the two parameters `u` and `v` then returns a tuple containing those values and a `0`.
 In this way we can easily represent the parametric function $S(u,v)=(u,v,0)$.

-With our surface function defined, we just call the `__init__` method on the superclass `ParametricGeometry`.
+With our surface function defined, we just call the `__init__` method on the superclass `ParametricGeometry` with the appropriate parameters.
 Since the plane will be centered at the origin, the range of $u$ and $v$ values are calculated from the width and height similar to the way we calculated vertices for the `RectangleGeometry`.

 # Ellipsoids